11 Best Bar Top Epoxy Brands [2026]

 Ways To Use Epoxy Resin For Bar tops

 Create a custom river table bar top by pouring tinted or clear epoxy resin into a recessed area between two pieces of wood.
-This technique gives you a cool river-like effect.
+This technique gives you a cool river like effect.
 It looks like there is a river within the bar top.
 You can add glitter, rocks and gold leafing inside.
-See our article about the best golds for resin for more ideas.
+See this article about the best golds for resin for more ideas.

 River Table bar top: